mrndhlovu/milestone-project4/README.md

 ## Deployment

-Heroku is host of this project.
+Heroku is the host of this project.
 Requirements for a successful project deployment require the following steps:
 * Create a new heroku app
 * Instead of a `requirements.txt` file, this project expects a `Pipfile` to be in the root folder
-* Also make sure the `Procfile` is in the root folder, as lets django know how to run the project.
+* Also make sure the `Procfile` is in the root folder, as it lets django know how to run the project.
-* Link the Github repo of the project to heroku, so you only have to push the finally project to Github and the heroku will be automatically updated.
+* Link the Github repo of the project to heroku, so you only have to push the final project to Github and heroku will be automatically updated.
 * Create all required environmental variables expects for both frontend and backend in heroku's `Config vars` section.
 * Set DEBUG mode to false
-* Then push the final project Github, heroku should inform you if the is an issue with the project build in the `Activity` section.
+* Then push the final project to Github, heroku should inform you if there is an issue with the project build in the `Activity` section.
-* If build is successful, click the `Open app`.
+* If build is successful, click the `Open app` button.
-* Project should run.
+* The project should run successfully.

 # Acknowledgements and Credits